citp/privacy-policy-historical/w/we/web/webseo.com.md

-> *The following text is extracted and transformed from the webseo.com privacy policy that was archived on 2013-12-24.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20131224040521id_/http%3A//www.webceo.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the webseo.com privacy policy that was archived on 2014-06-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140627052750id_/http%3A//www.webceo.com/privacy.htm) for the most accurate reproduction.*

 # Web CEO Online Privacy Policy

-Last Revision: May 7, 2012
+Last Revision: June 11, 2014

 Web CEO Limited (hereinafter "WebCEO") is firmly committed to the privacy of its customers.
 WebCEO shall take all reasonable measures to have your personal information protected to ensure you feel safe and secure.